okc1/okc1.github.io/source/_posts/experience/2014-07-21-Clone-octopress-blog-from-a-different-computer.md

     cd c:/github/octopress
     gem install bundler
-    rbenv rehash    # optional, unless you are using rbenv bundle install
+    rbenv rehash    # generally optional, unless you are using rbenv bundle install

 If you see endless dependency errors here, please refer to my other post: __[[Ruby] Endless error with gem dependencies]({% post_url /experience/2014-12-23-Endless-error-gem-dependencies %})__.